-If you would like to donate to support our group and promote this type of music in the Wimberley area, please use the link found on the Supporters page, choose “Donate,” and please note on your donation “Jazz Band.”
+If you would like to donate to support our group and promote this type of music in the Wimberley area, please use the Donate button on the Supporters page and note “Jazz Band” on the “special instructions to the seller” line.
 We could not provide this musical opportunity without the support of the community.

 Wimberley Rings in 2019

 by Pat Gillory, published in The Wimberley View January 10, 2019

 The Wimberley Community Center was transformed into a uptown gala for Wimberley Valley residents to ring in the new year.
 On December 31, over 130 people gathered in their “Wimberley dress-up” clothes to dance, listen to great big band music, visit with old friends, and snack their way towards midnight.
 The dance floor filled quickly with celebrants enjoying the music and the décor while the Wimberley Valley Big Band, under the direction of Doug Gillory, played the music of Count Basie, Glenn Miller, Duke Ellington and Les Brown…music that never gets old.